liu431/Fun-Data-Projects/README.md

 Use wordcloud package to mine online courses data from Harvard and MIT

 #### Phone Numbers Validation (Nov, 2018)
-Verify valid phone numbers validation tool using NumVerify API
+Verify valid phone numbers using NumVerify API